was born in 1906 in Ince, England, near the Trent River—from where his middle name is derived.

 The game captured Jones’ imagination, and by the time he was a teenager he was caddying for Hagen in exhibitions and emerging as an accomplished player.
 At 21, he finished 10th as an amateur in the Canadian Open, but his playing career was undone by an ulcer.

 Jones studied legendary architect Donald Ross’ fieldwork on the 36 holes he built at Oak Hill Country Club and picked Ross’ brain about the art of course design.
 Jones decided to pursue course architecture as a career and became the first person to study expressly for such, fashioning his own curriculum at Cornell University.

-Jones partnered with Canadian architect Stanley Thompson from 1932–40 and even in the post-Depression era, they built timeless classics like Capilano in Vancouver and Banff in the Canadian Rockies.
+Jones partnered with Canadian architect Stanley Thompson, from 1932 to 1940.
+Even in the post-Depression era, they built timeless classics like Capilano in Vancouver and Banff in the Canadian Rockies.
 In 1948, Jones collaborated with golf’s “other” Bobby Jones, Robert Tyre Jones Jr., beloved American amateur, on the Peachtree Golf Club near Atlanta.
-Jones also is credited with making the 11th and the 16th holes at Augusta National two of the best holes in golf.
+Jones also is credited with making the 11th and the 16th holes at Augusta National, two of the best holes in golf.

 Jones died in 2000 at the age of 93.